joemoose/psiops/docs/index.md

 ## Before We Start

-Regarding the game’s narrative content and subject matter, define lines that shouldn't be crossed.
-Lines represent content that you have decided to exclude from the story and won’t feature during play.
+Regarding the game’s narrative content and subject matter, you can define the lines that shouldn’t be crossed.
+These lines represent the content you have decided to exclude from the story and won’t feature during play.

 Pause or rewind the game if something uncomfortable happens during a session.
 Always make sure everyone's comfortable with the direction of the story.